dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `OCABC: Memory pool allocation failure - Not Found`

 This is due to either incorrect BIOS settings and/or incorrect Booter values.
-Make sure config.plist -&gt; Booter -&gt; Quirks is correct and verify your BIOS settings:
+Make sure config.plist -> Booter -> Quirks is correct and verify your BIOS settings:

 * Above4GDecoding is Enabled
 * CSM is Disabled(Enabling Windows8.1/10 WHQL Mode can do the same on some boards)